khaluan/FraktalAssignment/README.md

 The server just simple check for any new message after a period of time, parse the data and the attachment in the email.
 However, each attachment is only limited up to 25MB by Google mail service.
 For a large file exfiltration, the client could split the file into 25MB chunks and send it over the SMTP with the order embedded in the filename.
 Then the server can parse that data and reconstruct the file based on the order.
 The feature is possible to implement, however, due to the time constraint, the implementation is not included in this projects.
 The client in this projects only support files that is less than 25MB.

+To create the application password for gmail account please follow the instruction [here](https://myaccount.google.com/apppasswords)

 ### Traffic controllers
 We provides 2 types of traffic controllers, including the packet size controller and the time controller.
 This is inspired by the common behavior of the IDS, which is detecting the data exfiltration based on large traffic to a destination server or high number of traffic during a period of time.